Deploying to the App Store

 ITMS-90046: Invalid Code Signing Entitlements.
 Your application bundle's signature contains code signing entitlements that are not supported on iOS.
 Specifically, value '...watchkitextension' for key 'application-identifier' in '...watchkitextension' is not supported.
 The value should be a string startign with your TEAMID, followed by a dot '.' followed by the bundle identifier.

 Ensure your provisioning profiles are set-up correctly on the Apple Dev Center, and that you have downloaded and installed them.
-Also check they are set in Xamarin Studio's properties window for each project.
+Also check they are set in Visual Studio for Mac's properties window for each project.

 Invalid architecture: Apps that include an app extension and framework must support arm64.